On Being George

 So, do tell– who’s your favorite Beatle?

-6 responses to “On Being George”
+6 thoughts on “On Being George”

 1. Yes, Curvin.
 This should be a fascinating show for anyone interested in pop culture, music, spirituality, the meaning of life and hydraulic motor repair.